atmin/jtmpl/_includes/index.md

 {% raw %}

+## What

-JTmpl is an extensible, functional reactive DOM templating engine.
+JTmpl is an extensible, modular, functional reactive DOM templating engine.
-It makes complex front-end development fun, insanely productive and more right-brain oriented. [&raquo;](faq#what)
+It makes complex GUI development fun and insanely productive.
+It's also simple conceptually, so you can pick it in very short time. [&raquo;](faq#what)

 ## Features